-Pre-retirement and post-retirement healthy annuitant rates are projected on a generational basis using Scale date.
+Pre-retirement and post-retirement healthy annuitant rates are projected on a generational basis using Scale AA.
+As generational tables, they reflect mortality improvements both before and after the measurement date.
 Mortality assumption is based on a 2012 experience study for all MTA plans.